Excape/excape.github.io/_pages/projects.md

 My contribution was a file synchronisation between the remote file server and the local computer.

 Technologies: <i class="fab fa-python"></i> Python

-## Experiments

-Here are some ideas I've played around with.
-They never grew to be complete projects and they were mostly created in an afternoon.

----

-### [<i class="fab fa-github"></i>](https://github.com/Excape/lyrics-analysis){:target="blank"} Lyrics Analysis (2017)

-When the [Natural Language API](https://cloud.google.com/natural-language/){:target="blank"} from Google was released, I thought it would be fun to feed some lyrics into it.
-I gathered lyrics from the charts in the last 20 years from various APIs and fed them through the Google API to get the sentiment score (how positive or negative a text is).
-I never got any meaningful results, but it was fun to play around with.

-Technologies: <i class="fab fa-python"></i> Python

----

-### [<i class="fab fa-github"></i>](https://github.com/jmatj/har2pcap){:target="blank"} har2pcap (2016)

-One afternoon we were playing around with the Chrome developer tools and wanted to analyze some network traffic with Wireshark.
-But Chrome works with the HAR format, Wireshark with pcap.
-We didn't find any tool to convert between those formats, so we wrote one ourselves.
-It was an interesting challenge to pick apart a binary protocol (pcap) and construct data according to the protocol specifications.

-Technologies: <i class="fab fa-python"></i> Python, TCP/IP